adedomin/CSC340/term_paper/term.md

 	generator.next()

 In this example, yield caused the function to pause until generator.next() is called with a value.
-When it is called, yield is given that value.
+When it is called, yield is given that value [@dwb].

 Conclusion
 ==========